AXLearn: Modular, Hardware-Agnostic Large Model Training: Composer

 \parab{Hierarchical Configuration} TorchTitan, DeepSpeed, Flax, and most other libraries utilize ``flat'' config layouts that provide a bird's-eye view of all configurations.
 However, a flat layout can become unwieldy as the number of layers grows, or when switching implementations of layers (in which case, one must flatten multiple combinations of configurations).
 In \sys, users instead specify training configurations via composition, which logically forms a tree.
 As an example, a Transformer layer's configuration consists of multiple child layer configurations:

 Child configurations are encapsulated and can be specified independently of the parent: \texttt{TransformerLayer}'s config does not directly specify the hyperparameters of its child layers, allowing users to switch between different implementations of child layers.
 For instance, one can decide to replace \texttt{feed\_forward} with MoE without changing the config of \texttt{TransformerLayer}.
 Further, since layers can be reused between models, the configs are often initially partially specified.
-As a concrete example, we can build a partial configuration for \texttt{TransformerLayer} with SwiGLU~\cite{shazeer2020glu} activations:

 Note that we have not configured an input dimension on \texttt{feed\_forward}; instead, \texttt{hidden\_dim} is configured to be a function of the (as of yet unspecified) input dimension.
 This allows the parent \texttt{TransformerLayer} to set \texttt{input\_dim} when the layer is instantiated: